-Copyright © 2015 Standard & Poor's Financial Services LLC, a part of McGraw Hill Financial.
+THIS WAS PREPARED EXCLUSIVELY FOR USER PATRICE LEONARD.
+NOT FOR REDISTRIBUTION UNLESS OTHERWISE PERMITTED.
+JULY 16, 2015 11 1418750 | 300065578 Copyright @ 2015 Standard & Poor's Financial Services LLC, a part of McGraw Hill Financial.
 All rights reserved.

-No content (including ratings, credit-related analyses and data, valuations, model, software or other application or output therefrom) or any part thereof {Content) may be modified, reverse engineered, reproduced or distributed in any form by any means. or stored in a database or retrieval system, without the prior written permission of Standard & Poor's Financial Services LLC or its afftliates (collectively, S&P).
+No content (including ratings, credit-related analyses and data, valuations, model, software or other application or output therefrom) or any part thereof (Content) may be modified, reverse engineered, reproduced or distributed in any form by any means, or stored in a database or retrieval system, without the prior written permission of Standard & Poor's Financial Services LLC or its affiliates (collectively, S&P).
 The Content shall not be used for any unlawful or unauthorized purposes.
-S&P and any third-party providers, as well as their directors, officers, shareholders, employees or agents {collectively S&P Parties) do not guarantee the accuracy, completeness, timeliness or availability of the Content.
-S&P Parties are not responsible for any errors or omissions {negligent or otheJWise}, regardless of the cause, for the results obtained from the use of the Content, or for the security or maintenance of any data input by the user.
-The Content is provided on an °as is" basis.
-S&P PARTIES DISCLAIM ANY AND ALL EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE.
-FREEDOM FROM BUGS, SOFIWARE ERRORS OR DEFECTS, THAT THE CONTENTS FUNCTIONING WILL BE UNINTERRUPTED, OR THAT THE CONTENT WILL OPERATE WITH ANY SOF!WARE OR HAROWARE CONFIGURATION.
-In no event shall S&P Parties be liable to any party for any direct, indirect, incidental, exemplary, compensatory, punitive, special or consequential damages, costs, expenses, legal fees. or losses (including, without limitation, Jost income or lost profits and opportunity costs or losses caused by negligence) in connection with any use of the Content even if advised of the possibility of such damages.
+S&P and any third-party providers, as well as their directors, officers, shareholders, employees or agents (collectively S&P Parties) do not guarantee the accuracy, completeness, timeliness or availability of the Content.
+S&P Parties are not responsible for any errors or omissions (negligent or otherwise), regardless of the cause, for the results obtained from the use of the Content, or for the security or maintenance of any data input by the user.
+The Content is provided on an "as is" basis.
+S&P PARTIES DISCLAIM ANY AND ALL EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE, FREEDOM FROM BUGS, SOFTWARE ERRORS OR DEFECTS, THAT THE CONTENTS FUNCTIONING WILL BE UNINTERRUPTED, OR THAT THE CONTENT WILL OPERATE WITH ANY SOFTWARE CONFIGURATION.
+In no event shall S&P Parties be liable to any party for any direct, incidental, exemplary, compensatory, punitive, special or consequential damages, costs, expenses, legal fees, or losses (including, without limitation, lost income or lost profits and opportunity costs or losses caused by negligence) in connection with any use of the Content even if advised of the possibility of such damages.

-CrediHelated and other analyses, including ratings, and statements in the Content are statements of opinion as of the date they are expressed and not statements offact.
+Credit-related and other analyses, including ratings, and statements in the Content are statements of opinion as of the date they are expressed and not statements of fact.
 S&P's opinions, analyses, and rating acknowledgment decisions (described below) are not recommendations to purchase, hold, or sell any securities or to make any investment decisions, and do not address the suitability of any security.
-S&P assumes no obligation to update the Content following publication in any form or fonnat.
-Toe Content should not be relied on and is not a substitute for the skill, judgment and experience of the user, its management, employees, advisors and/or clients when making investment and other business decisions.
+S&P assumes no obligation to update the Content following publication in any form or format.
+The Content should not be relied on and is not a substitute for the skill, judgment and experience of the user, its management, employees, advisors and/or clients when making investment and other business decisions.
 S&P does not act as a fiduciary or an investment advisor except where registered as such.
 While S&P has obtained information from sources it believes to be reliable, S&P does not perform an audit and undertakes no duty of due diligence or independent verification of any information it receives.